On the complexity of cusped non-hyperbolicity: Background

-We have added here the caveat ``with no two components normally isotopic,'' in place of ``for every component $B$ of $\BB$'' in \cite[Theorem 9.2]{Lackenby16}, lest the reader worry that the algorithm performs an enumeration over the normal surface's components.
-It does no such thing; indeed, consider the surface $2^n \cdot L$ where $L$ is a vertex link.
-This has ``polynomial size but exponentially many components''; an algorithm that enumerated over these components would run in as much time.
-Algorithms, like Lackenby's, that are based on the Agol-Hass-Thurston machinery work with normal surfaces only via their coordinates, in the same way the Euclidean algorithm works with numbers only via place-value notation.
-Running the Euclidean algorithm on, say, the $n$th and $(n+1)$st Fibonacci numbers, would take an amount of time exponential in $n$ if you used \emph{unary notation} (i.e.\,\,tally notation).
-Enumerating over \emph{components} of normal surfaces would be a similar mistake.

-The reader will note that this algorithm returns a handle structure instead of a triangulation.
-As mentioned above, these are polynomially equivalent structures, so we may conclude the following as a corollary.
+With the above theorem we can state the following proposition.
+We placed the proof of the proposition in an appendix.

-\begin{prop} There is an algorithm that takes as its input both a compact orientable connected triangulation $\TT$ of $t$ tetrahedra and a connected normal surface $S$ in $\TT$ given as a vector, and provides as its output a triangulation of the complement in $M$ of a regular neighborhood of $S$, and that moreover provides this output in time polynomial in $t$, $\log |S \cap \TT^{(1)}|$, and $|\chi(S)|$. \end{prop}
+\begin{proposition} There is an algorithm that takes as its input both a compact orientable connected triangulation $\TT$ of $t$ tetrahedra and a connected normal surface $S$ in $\TT$ given as a vector, and provides as its output a triangulation of an exterior of $S$, and that moreover provides this output in time polynomial in $t$ and $|\chi(S)|$. \end{proposition} The example of a large number of parallel normal discs in a tetrahedron shows it is necessary for $S$ to be connected.

-This is a slight twist on \cite[Theorem 11.4]{Lackenby16}; we include a proof below for the sake of clarity.
-This proof is self-contained, except that we will rely on the notion of \emph{parallelity bundle} from \cite{Lackenby16} without defining it here.